Pavan007-collab/Responsive-Landing-Page/README.md

 ## How to View:

-Open `index.html` in your browser or use Live Server in VS Code to view the project.
+Open index.html in your browser or use Live Server in VS Code to view the project.

----

-Feel free to customize it with your name or GitHub link!
-Let me know if you want to add **screenshots** or a **GitHub Pages live link**.